 When it comes to foraging, nothing says “end of summer” like wild plums.
 During those late August/early September days of cool mornings and moderately warm afternoons, I know without looking that American and Canada plums are coming ripe.Continue reading “Foraging in Minnesota: Wild Plums”

 I never paid much attention to wild grapes until a couple years ago.
 Growing up in the Minnesota River valley, we often encountered beefy grape vines in the woods that disappeared into the tops of the tallest treees.
 They were sturdy enough to swing on if you could break them at the bottom.
 The fruit I tasted on occasion wasn’t very good compared to the green and red grapes from the store, so I wrote them off in my youth.
-For decades, I didn’t know what I was missing.Continue reading “Foraging in Minnesota: Wild Grapes”
+I didn’t know what I was missing.Continue reading “Foraging in Minnesota: Wild Grapes”

 A couple days ago, my daughter found a single cherry.
 I could not have been more elated.